 Source locally produced souvenirs at Ensemble Artisanal © Elena Odareeva / Shutterstock

-Pick up fair trade souvenirs at the government-sponsored craft market, Ensemble Artisanal.
-In a classic blush tadelakt (polished plaster) building, henna masters weave past shoppers and ancient zellij tiled fountains while artisans teach their young apprentices the time-honoured trade of Moroccan handicrafts.
-An abundance of unique mementos can be made-to-order as you mingle with members of female cooperatives who hand-make Berber rugs on antique looms, shoemakers who craft camel leather babouches with an array of vibrant colours, patterns, and ornaments, as well as craftswomen who will embroider your favourite phrase onto a straw bag or sun hat.
+Pick up fair-trade souvenirs at the government-sponsored craft market, Ensemble Artisanal.
+In a classic blush tadelakt (waterproof plaster) building, henna masters weave past shoppers and ancient zellige tiled fountains while artisans teach their young apprentices the time-honoured trade of Moroccan handicrafts.
+An abundance of unique mementos can be made-to-order as you mingle with members of female cooperatives who hand-make Berber rugs on antique looms, shoemakers who craft camel leather babouche slippers with an array of vibrant colours, patterns, and ornaments, as well as craftswomen who will embroider your favourite phrase onto a straw bag or sun hat.
 Shopping at Ensemble Artisanal is haggle free as the prices are fixed and fair.
 Morocco has banned plastic bags, so be sure to bring your own reusable tote.